top

 The court has jurisdiction to allocate Inheritances and gifts that have been received to either party regardless of the source.
 The court looks at multiple factors when deciding whether an inheritance or gifts should be shared with a spouse.
 When the money was received, how it was used during the marriage, whether it was kept separate and what it was received for.

 The concept of "property" includes a presently existing, enforceable right to receive income in the future.
-Property does not include those interests, however, that might be speculative or which constitute a "mere expectancy."
-Rubin v.
+The mere hope or expectation of an inheritance does not make a future inheritance "property" and part of the marital estate to be divided.
+The legal term for hope or expectation is "a mere expectancy."
+For example, in Rubin v.
 Rubin, 204 Conn.
-224, 230-31, 527 A.2d 1184 (1987) (husband's status as a possible residuary beneficiary under revocable trust and will of his mother was a "mere expectancy" and his possible future inheritance should not have been the subject of a contingent order of the court, nor was evidence of the estate plan admissible at trial).
+224, 230-31, 527 A.2d 1184 (1987), the husband's status as a possible residuary beneficiary under revocable trust and will of his mother was a "mere expectancy" and his possible future inheritance should not have been the subject of a contingent order of the court, nor was evidence of the estate plan admissible at trial.
+The existence of this type of guideline does not limit a couple's ability to come to voluntary agreements about future inheritances as a way to achieve equity in the division of property.

 Pensions and 401K's.

 Defined contribution plans (401-K's, i.e.) and defined benefit plans (pensions, i.e.) are considered marital property and are subject to assignment by the Court.
 See, e.g. Stamp v.
 Visconti, 51 Conn.
 App.
 84 (1998) (wife's 401K should have been included as a marital asset even though completely funded by her employer).
 Qualified Domestic Relations Orders ("QDRO's") are typically ordered by the court in connection with the final decree, and when issued, requires the plan administrator to transfer all or part of a plan's interest from one spouse to another.
-If transfers are made under a QDRO, they are not treated like withdrawals and therefore are not subject to a penalty.
-See a helpful article on types of retirement assets and QDROS posted on a resource site for accountants.
+Transfers made by QDRO incident to a divorce are free of taxes or penalties.
+See Wicki article on QDROs.

 In Bender v.
 Bender, 258 Conn.
 141 (2001), the Supreme Court ruled that unvested pensions are marital property and can be subject to division.